 Aside from using them in recipes, you can also dehydrate or roast them.
 Place them in the oven at 200 degrees for 2-4 hours.
 If you want them to roast faster, you can do it at a higher temperature.
 I like to use lower temperatures.

 You want to sprinkle plenty of salt all over the nuts first.
 If you prefer, you can also use a dehydrator: spread it out on the sheet, add plenty of salt, and put it in the dehydrator.
-I prefer using a low temperature, 120 degrees for 24 to 48 hours.
+I prefer using a temperature of 120 degrees for 24 to 48 hours.
 You can use a higher temperature if you want them done faster.
-You can use cinnamon, and stevia, or monk fruit to sweeten the nuts, making it a great dessert snack idea.
+You can use cinnamon, stevia, or monk fruit to sweeten the nuts, making it a great dessert snack.

 Those are the best options for consuming nuts.
 They taste great and are a lot healthier for you.
 Give it a try!